-The College is contingently liable under letters of credit amounting to \$26,500 (2023 - \$26,500), which have been issued in the normal course of business.
+The College is contingently liable under letters of credit amounting to \$26,500 (2024 - \$26,500), which have been issued in the normal course of business.

-(b) Contingencies:
+- (b) Contingencies: - i.
 The College is involved with outstanding and pending litigation and claims which arise in the normal course of operations, primarily as a result of grievances filed under the provisions of the union collective agreements.
 In management's opinion any liability that may arise from such contingencies would not have a significant adverse effect on the consolidated financial statements of the College.
-Losses in excess of the provision recorded in the consolidated financial statements, if any, arising from these contingencies will be accounted for in the year in which they are determined.
+Expenses in excess of the provision recorded in the consolidated financial statements, if any, arising from these contingencies will be accounted for in the year in which they are determined. - ii.
+The College has been served notice by a third-party contractor that they have initiated legal proceedings related to a construction project on the Brockville campus.
+The contractor alleges that the contract value exceeds the amount that the College has agreed to pay, and that the College is liable for costs, damages, interest and other amounts related to breach of contract and construction delays that were the fault of the College.